Your troubles in the present may never shift if you don’t look at your past experiences. Here’s why.

 After all, if you can find tools to tackle your current problems without digging up memories of painful times, why bother?
 The past is the past, right?
 There’s nothing you can do to change it.

-How our childhood shapes our personality
+How our childhood shapes our beliefs and behaviour

 That last part is really important.
 As young children we tend to believe what adults tell us, without questioning it.
 So if a parent tells their son that crying is babyish, then the boy accepts that.